ctnadovich/ebrevet/README.md

 - Finish certificate sharable on social media with unique "finish code" verification.
 - Reports control check ins back to server allowing rider progess monitoring.
 - Can be used by any club publishing event details in specified JSON format.
+- Can display check-ins and comments of other riders when internet is available.
+- Saves results of past events.
+- Issues a "Finish Certificate" that certifies timely check-in at all controls and is sharable on social media.
 - Free, open source software.

 ## Rider Instructions